aldringames/icepearl/README.md

 # IcePearl

-S linux distribution based on Alpine Linux but it's made of Ice Cream.
+A linux distribution based on Alpine Linux but it's made of Ice Cream.

 ## Icepearl Glibc